GastonKanze/cicd-jenkins/README.md

 - In this CICD process you have these stages:
   - Pull the code of the next app in the list of apps.
   - Build a docker image and upload the image to [Dockerhub](https://hub.docker.com/u/gastonkanze).
-  - Deploy to K8S using healmchart.
+  - Deploy to K8S using [healmchart](https://github.com/GastonKanze/cicd-jenkins-helmchart.git) .

 ## Screenshots: